merenlab/merenlab.org/courses/EMM/index.md

 ### Day 5, Thursday (13/06/24)

-The day of genome metapangenomics (building on what we discussed the day before) and phylogenomics.
+The day of genome microbial population genetics.

 **The location for Day 5 is V03 0-C002**.